EdenEast/dots/.config/vim/readme.md

 </details>

 This configuration is setup to work with vim, neovim, and neovim though vscode.
-The configuration will try it's best to gracefully degrdate functionality if the current flavor does not support the feature.
+The configuration will try it's best to gracefully degrade functionality if the current flavor does not support the feature.

 ## Workflow